demisto/dockerfiles/README.md

   By running the build script the image information will be added to the deprecated_images.json and 2 new environment variables will be introduced in the docker :
   * DEPRECATED_IMAGE=true
   * DEPRECATED_REASON="the same text as deprecated_reason key from the build.conf file"
-* 3- commit all chnaged files including the deprecated_image.json and create a new PR
+* 3- commit all changed files including the deprecated_image.json and create a new PR

 ### The Native Image Docker Validator and *native image approved* label